 Visitors are very welcome, but do be aware that you’re driving through private neighborhoods and be respectful in terms of volume.

-The best part of celebrating Christmas in Phoenix isn’t the events, it’s the weather.
+The best part of planning Phoenix as one of your Christmas trips isn’t the events, it’s the weather.
 You can expect warm, sunny days with crisp nights.
 Take advantage of it by exploring downtown (don’t miss the artsy Roosevelt Row area, especially for First Fridays) or head out on hikes.

 Try Camelback Mountain if you want tough hiking trails, or South Mountain or Papago for something more casual, but still scenic. -Jessica Elliott of How Dare She